Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 Denoised exact sequence variants (ESVs) are generated using USEARCH v11.0.667 with the unoise3 algorithm (Edgar, 2016).
 This step removes any PhiX contamination, putative chimeric sequences, sequences with predicted errors, and rare sequences.
 This step produces zero-radius OTUs (Zotus) also referred to commonly as amplicon sequence variants (ASVs), ESVs, or 100% operational taxonomic unit (OTU) clusters.
 Here, we define rare sequences to be sequence clusters containing only one or two reads (singletons and doubletons) and these are removed as 'noise'.

+The ESVs are translated into every possible open reading frame and the longest coding sequence is retained so long as they exceed a minimum length cutoff.
+The cutoff is determined empirically to screen out the most obvious pseudogenenes that may have a shorter than expected length due to indels and frameshifts (see [Implementation notes](#implementation-notes) below).

-An ESV table that tracks read number for each ESV in each sample is generated with VSEARCH.
+An ESV table that tracks read number for each coding sequence in each sample is generated with VSEARCH.

 COI mtDNA taxonomic assignments are made using the Ribosomal Database classifier v2.12 (RDP classifier) available from https://sourceforge.net/projects/rdp-classifier/ (Wang et al., 2007) using the COI classifier v3.2 reference dataset (Porter and Hajibabaei, 2018 Sci Rep).